-In addition to the committees mentioned in the Organisational Structure section, TPIE hosts a Continental European Risk Committee (Risk, Conduct & Governance Committee) every quarter.
-This is attended by senior management, including the TPIE CEO, TPIE COO, Head of Risk, Head of Compliance, Head of HR, Head of IT.
+In addition to the committees mentioned in the Organisational Structure section, TPIE hosts a Continental European Risk, Conduct & Governance Committee) every quarter.
+This is attended by senior management, including the Chief Executive Officer, Chief operating Officer, Chief Risk Officer, Head of Compliance, Head of Human Resources and Head of IT.